 - Will travel insurance cover Brexit-related disruption?

-It is important that whenever and wherever you travel that you have adequate travel insurance which covers your specific needs, including any known medical conditions or activities you plan to do.
+It is important that whenever and wherever you travel that you have adequate travel insurance which covers your specific needs, including any known medical conditions or activities you plan to plan to undertake.
 We recommend taking out insurance cover at the point of committing to a trip to ensure you are covered both pre-departure and during the trip itself.
 It is worth checking the detail of the policy around travel disruption including delays or cancellations as policies do vary.

 Rayburn Tours provide travel insurance as part of our package (unless you choose to opt out) through our partnership with Endsleigh Insurance Services Ltd, which includes cover for cancellation and curtailment.